Moustikitos/ark-listener/README.md

 ## Where is stored code to execute ?

-The ark-listener tree contains a `modules` folder where you can save your custom to execute.
-If another place is needed, you can add the path to the `modules.pth` file and lystener will be able to find it.
+The ark-listener tree contains a `modules` folder where you can save your custom code to execute.
+If another place is needed, simply add the path to the `modules.pth` file and `lystener` will be able to find it.

-## How can i know the listener deployed ?
+## How can I check deployed listeners ?

-The listening server redirects browser to a deployed listener details page.
+The listening server redirects browser to listener details page.

 ## `lys` commands